 In order to use semantic-release you need:

-Git CLI version 2.7.1 or higher installed in your Continuous Integration environment
+- A Git CLI version that meets our version requirement installed in your Continuous Integration environment

-Let people know that your package is published using semantic-release by including this badge in your readme.
+Let people know that your package is published using semantic-release and which commit-convention is followed by including this badge in your readme.